OfficeDev/VBA-content/VBA/Excel-VBA/articles/application-inputbox-method-excel.md

 **Sample code provided by:** *Holy Macro!
 Books*, [Holy Macro!
 It's 2,500 Excel VBA Examples](http://www.mrexcel.com/store/index.php?l=product_detail&;p=1)

-This example uses an InputBox for the user to select a range to pass to the user-defined function `MyFunction`, which multiplies three values in a range together and returns the result.
+This example uses an input box for the user to select a range to pass to the user-defined function `MyFunction`, which multiplies three values in a range together and returns the result.

 ```vb
 Sub Cbm_Value_Select()